pactus-project/pactus.org/docs/guide/learn-validator.md

 ---
 id: learn-validator
-title: Validator-info
+title: Validator
 ---

-# Validator info
+# Validator

+## What is Validator?

+Validator is a full node that participates in the consensus mechanism by broadcasting its votes.
+Validators get rewards for proposing a new blocks.
+Validators should bond tokens in form of stake and they are weighted by their boned stakes.

+## Validator structure

-Validator structure is used to hold the stake and sequence number of validators.
+Validator structure is used to hold the public key, stake and number of validator.

 ```go
 type Validator struct {